 Linux experience.
 The bare minimum is the “Serious Computer Programming for Youth” workshop, but an application would gain from stating a plan to go farther in using programming editors and the command line, which are crucial research tools.

 Usefulness of past advanced programming.
 If your thing is advanced programming then you should demonstrate that what you have done is useful by contributing code to a community software project with a free/open-source license, or even creating and leading such a project yourself.
-This should be published with a free software license on a public source code repository, like on a gitlab instance or on github.
+This should be published with a free software license on a public source code repository, like on a gitlab instance or on codeberg or github.
 Put the code there, specify GPLv3 as your license, and you have something cool.
 Please do not emphasize STEM competitions or prizes: they are loosely related to research, and they do nothing to differentiate you from others.
 If a competition led to a useful project for the world then we will be happy to see how you published that project.
 We will not care about prizes, unless they are internationally recognized achievements, like being a chess master or an author published in a serious journal.

 Teaching and outreach.
 This is wonderful and always welcome.